-The concentration of credit exposure in the real estate loans trended upward from the 2009. beginning of Outstanding estate-related loans 46 of domestic banks reached NT\$7.11 trillion and accounted for 42.07% of total loans as of the end of 2009.
+The concentration of credit exposure in the real estate loans trended upward from the beginning of 2009.
+Outstanding real estate-related loans 46 of domestic banks reached NT\$7.11 trillion and accounted for 42.07% of total loans as of the end of 2009.
 In addition, real estate secured credit granted by